jaxdem.rl#

 - Returns:

-Updated trainer and the new single-step trajectory record.
-Trajectory data shape: (N_envs, N_agents, *)
+Updated state and the new single-step trajectory.
+Trajectory data is shaped (N_envs, N_agents, …).

 - Return type: